neurohackademy/nh2020-jupyterhub/_sources/instructor/storage.md

 ## Datasets for tutorials

 If you want to provide datasets to the participants using the notebooks, there are some options to consider.
+Please feel free to discuss your options with Erik Sundell (@consideRatio) or open a GitHub issue about your considerations.

 ### Datasets in a git repository (neurohackademy/nh2020-curriculum)